fatih462/Scientific-computing-course-/README.md

+In the master branch, you will find six homework assignments from the Scientific Computing course.
+Below is a brief description of each assignment.

 ### 01

 functions for doing various matrix operations like multiplying matrices, checking if two matrices are similar, and creating rotation matrices, without using some built-in numpy functions.